-Our designated teacher for LAC and care leavers is aware of the new duty to promote the education of previously looked after children; these are defined as children who have left the care system as a result of adoption or special guardianship order.
+Our designated teacher for LAC and care leavers is Alyson Dermody Palmer and she is aware of the duty to promote the education of previously looked after children; these are defined as children who have left the care system as a result of adoption or special guardianship order.
 It is recognised that these children may face the same difficulties and have the same vulnerabilities as looked after children.

-B9 Children with SEND
+B9 Children with special education needs or disabilities (SEND)